hushaikh95/github-user-page/index.md

 3. Combine business and technology

 ## Quote
-> "Consistency is what builds success."
+> "Lick the stamp and send it."

 ## Code Example
 ```python